 You’ll have a clearly laid out plan for yourself and your film crew on the day of filming, and won‘t have to face the frustrating situation of having to re-take any shots you had forgotten to make.

 Have you ever shot a music video?
-Did you storyboard your music video or do you have another technique?
+How did you storyboard your music video?
+Did you use a downloadable music video planning template or use an example you found online?
+Or do you have another technique instead of using a storyboard plan and template?
 We would love to hear about your experiences in the comments below.